 With more and more tiny home designs coming out in recent years and especially A-frame house plans, there is still a shortage of floorplans available for purchase for people who’d prefer a DIY approach instead of getting a prefab cabin kit from a local construction company.

-Luckily, there is a new cool company called Den Outdoors that recently started producing outstanding and affordable floorplans of small homes, cabins, and even tiny cabin kits that are getting super popular in the US.
+Luckily, there is a new cool company called Den Outdoors that recently started producing outstanding and affordable floorplans for small homes, cabins, and even tiny cabin kits that are getting super popular in the US.

 Naturally, the cost to build a cabin is one of the most important questions everyone is asking before considering the DIY route.
 With so many variables involved, it is almost impossible to give a precise estimate, especially when lumber prices went up 170% in some regions in a matter of weeks.

-However, we may try to establish an average construction cost that can give a general idea that buying a floorplan and building a small cabin is going to save you money.
+However, we may try to establish an average construction cost that can give a general idea that buying a floor plan and building a small cabin is going to save you money.

 So, what’s the average cost to build a cabin?